ProjectIgnis/Distribution/README.md

 * Added Discord Integration via Rich Presence
 	* Features:
 		* Your status will be set to "Playing Ygopro", with the elapsed time included.
-		Actions that will have description:
+		* Actions that will be displayed in our Discord status:
 			* Dueling
 			* In menu
 			* Playing a Puzzle
 			* Watching a Replay
 			* Editing a deck
 		* You can invite people to join your room.
 To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
 		* Similarly, you can join a room through the invite created.
-If Ygopro/Edopro is closed, clicking in the invite will launch the application
+If Ygopro/Edopro is closed, clicking in the invite will launch the application.

 * Replaced old replay recording system:
 	* current system is now unaffected by script changes from when the replay was recorded to when it is played.
 	* kept compatibility with the old replay system.
 		* old replay mode plays the replay while running the scripts.
 Use this if you are debugging a card.
-	* replays are still subjected to changes in the database entry for a card.
+	* replays are still subjected to changes in the database entry for a card: if you the ID/passcode of a card in the played replay was changed, the replay will still be played without errors, but no description and details for that card will be displayed.
+If you don't have a picture with that old ID/passcode, it will not be displayed.

 * Added the option to export the decks used in a replay.
 	* decks will be stored in the default deck folder and will be named after the players in the replay.